Burial Costs in South Dakota (2026)

 The total cost of burial in South Dakota, including all cemetery fees, typically ranges from $11,720 to $16,440 depending on choices made.

-Burial Options in South Dakota
+Burial Options and Funeral Homes in South Dakota

 - Traditional burial — Full funeral service with viewing, casket, and cemetery burial.
 Most expensive option but provides the most traditional experience.